AI-supported Video Analysis for Law Enforcement Investigators (2025)

 Stacked searches

-Searches are built as stacked steps to maintain transparency and control.
+Searches are built as stacked steps to maintain transparency and control, much like a calculator.
 Because results are probability-based, combining multiple searches can introduce errors.

 Stacking makes each step visible and traceable, giving investigators full control over inputs and a clear understanding of results.
 Aswell as supporting iterative work.